arsonistgopher/antidote/lessons/lesson-31/stage5/guide.md

 __Human Errors__

 When humans get involved in troubleshooting, we have a tendency to change a bunch of stuff without clearing up 100% afterwards.
 When this happens with Terraform configured resources, the Terraform state cache could get out of sync with reality and luckily there is a way to sync it back up.
+Providing you haven't changed the configuration group names or destroyed local state, a simple refresh like below will force the local state to be updated.

+*Please note, the below command if executed will not show anything.
+There isn't any local state currently to refresh!*

 ```
 terraform refresh
 ```

 Refresh performs a read of the resources and updates the state cache.
 If something has changed and you re-run `terraform plan`, the execution plan will reflect that of the Terraform resources and not the human changes.
 Great for golden state checking, but not great in what should be a fully automated set of infrastructure.

-The Junos provider doesn't quite support this, yet, but will soon!

 __Partial Delete__